 - Extreme drowsiness that interferes with normal activities

-- Pain in mouth or throat that makes it difficult to eat or drink
+- Pain in your mouth or throat that makes it difficult to eat or drink

-- Nausea that is not helped by prescribed medication
+- Nausea that is not relieved by prescribed medication

 - Frequent urination and unusual thirst